jhale/accelerating-python/README.md

 * Understand the strengths, use cases and technology behind tools like Numba and JAX.
-* Be able to optimize Python code using JIT compilation and GPU acceleration.
+* Be able to optimize Python code using JIT compilation.
+* Understand the potential for using automatic differentiation in any area of science where gradient-based algorithms are used for training, inference, calibration, optimisation etc.

 ### Session 1: Introduction to Python acceleration tools